killerducky/deja-queue/README.md

-# YouTube Queue Electron App
+# YouTube Queue App

-This Electron app lets you build and manage a **video queue** for YouTube.
+Build and manage a **video queue** for YouTube.
-You can paste individual video or playlist links, add them to a queue, and the videos automatically start playing.
+Paste individual video or playlist links, add them to your queue, and the app will automatically start playback.

 Features:

 - Automatically selects videos to play based on:
   - Rating
-  - How recently the video was last played
+  - How recently each video was last played
+- Playback control directly within the app

 ---